2cool2envy/React_Redux_NextJS_App/README.md

-ReactJS sample application create with integration of Redux, Boostrap UI and [Next.js](https://nextjs.org/).
-This application fetch data from the [SpaceX API](https://docs.spacexdata.com/) and diplay them in resposive view with data filter options.
+ReactJS sample application creates with the integration of Redux, Boostrap UI, and Next.js.
+This application fetches data from the SpaceX API and display them in responsive view with data filter options.

 ## Featured of Application

 - Service Side Rendering with Next.js
-- Resposive Design
+- Responsive Design
 - Minimal code for Redux integration with ReactJS
 - Modular CSS file and imports